gabfelix/dotfiles/README.md

 ### ZSH
 The `zsh` module expects the existence of the **file** `~.cache/zsh/history`.
 If it's not found, an error will be emitted every time you leave a session.
 This isn't visible during normal usage, but it can get annoying if you ever need to call `zsh` manually.

+I am no longer using zsh and am just keeping it in the repo because, well, why not?

+### Fish
+I use the fish shell, but I since it's not POSIX compatible, (I don't set it as my default shell)[https://tim.siosm.fr/blog/2023/12/22/dont-change-defaut-login-shell/].
+Instead, I configure my terminal (alacritty) to use fish.

+What this means is that the `fish` module might require some stuff from the `bash` module to work.
+For example, since my login shell is still the default (bash), I need to configure auto-starting Hyprland on TTY1 in my `.bash_profile`, because fish doesn't run when I login, only when I open Alacritty.

 ## Modules
 Small observations about certain modules: